utkabobr/DuckPro-Kobra3/README.md

 ## Help!
 I'm stuck on 11407
 This means that Klipper is failed to start.

 First - don't worry, you can still re-flash stock firmware or attempt to reinstall Duck Pro.

 This could be due to wrong printer.cfg location.
-This was the case on 01.10.24 (printer_data unpacked into /useremain/home/ytka/printer_data/printer_data/ instead of /useremain/home/ytka/printer_data/), please update to 05.10.24 or later (or move files if you known how to do it) if you've tried to install it and "bricked" the printer.
+This was the case on 01.10.24 (printer_data unpacked into /useremain/home/ytka/printer_data/printer_data/ instead of /useremain/home/ytka/printer_data/), please update to 05.10.24 or later (or move files if you know how to do it) if you've tried to install it and "bricked" the printer.

 Link to the stock firmware: [2.3.2.9](https://ytkab0bp.ru/Kobra3_2.3.2.9.swu) (Place it as update.swu in that folder with strange symbols on 2.3.2.9 and "update" on pre-2.3.2.9)

 ## Features (Advanced)